AloneLeek/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-Display number of lines that contain a pattern in a file.
-17-Display all lines in file that do not contain a certain pattern 18-Display all lines of sile starting with a letter; include capital letters as well
+17-Display all lines in file that do not contain a certain pattern 18-Display all lines of sile starting with a letter; include capital letters as well 19-Replace all characters A and c from input Z and e respectively.